Close Menu

 When you leave that up to us, you can focus on your health.
 Our attorneys and staff can:

-If you file your SSD application online at Social Security’s website, then you have 6 months to complete the application.
+If you file your SSD application online at Social Security’s website, then you have 6 months to complete it.
 It is best to complete the application quickly.
 You don’t want to run out the 6 month time limit.

 HIRE US TO HELP YOU WIN OSTEOPOROSIS BENEFITS